OpenEvalProject/evals/manuscripts/elife-83330/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00cvxb145 Department of Immunology, University of Washington School of Medicine Seattle United States
+1. Department of Immunology, University of Washington School of Medicine Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-2. https://ror.org/05vkpd318 Center for Infectious Disease and Vaccine Research, La Jolla Institute for Immunology La Jolla United States
+2. Center for Infectious Disease and Vaccine Research, La Jolla Institute for Immunology La Jolla United States ([ROR:05vkpd318](https://ror.org/05vkpd318))

 † Corresponding author

 ## Abstract

 Naturally acquired immunity to malaria develops only after many years and repeated exposures, raising the question of whether Plasmodium parasites, the etiological agents of malaria, suppress the ability of dendritic cells (DCs) to activate optimal T cell responses.
-We demonstrated recently that B cells, rather than DCs, are the principal activators of CD4 + T cells in murine malaria.
-In the present study, we further investigated factors that might prevent DCs from priming Plasmodium -specific T helper cell responses.
+We demonstrated recently that B cells, rather than DCs, are the principal activators of CD4+ T cells in murine malaria.
+In the present study, we further investigated factors that might prevent DCs from priming Plasmodium-specific T helper cell responses.
 We found that DCs were significantly less efficient at taking up infected red blood cells (iRBCs) compared to soluble antigen, whereas B cells more readily bound iRBCs.
-To assess whether DCs retained the capacity to present soluble antigen during malaria, we measured responses to a heterologous protein immunization administered to naïve mice or mice infected with P. chabaudi .
+To assess whether DCs retained the capacity to present soluble antigen during malaria, we measured responses to a heterologous protein immunization administered to naïve mice or mice infected with P. chabaudi.
 Antigen uptake, DC activation, and expansion of immunogen-specific T cells were intact in infected mice, indicating DCs remained functional.
 However, polarization of the immunogen-specific response was dramatically altered, with a near-complete loss of germinal center T follicular helper cells specific for the immunogen, accompanied by significant reductions in antigen-specific B cells and antibody.
 Our results indicate that DCs remain competent to activate T cells during Plasmodium infection, but that T cell polarization and humoral responses are severely disrupted.
-This study provides mechanistic insight into the development of both Plasmodium -specific and heterologous adaptive responses in hosts with malaria.
+This study provides mechanistic insight into the development of both Plasmodium-specific and heterologous adaptive responses in hosts with malaria.

 ## Introduction